jamesmacfie/imber-remote/README.md

 ```

-Running on raspberry pi startup
+##Other notes

 If you like you can SSH into your Raspberry Pi, but if your Pi exists soley for your sprinkler system like
 mine does then having the node module run on startup by default might be something you want to do.
 You know,
 so if your power goes out or something then your sprinkler system will automatically restart and start monitoring
 for changes again without your input.

-Restarting on crash
+There are plenty of guides on the net for this

+You may also want to use something like [nodemon](https://github.com/remy/nodemon) or [forever](https://github.com/nodejitsu/forever) to ensure that if your app does crash for whatever reason then it
+will startup again.